Daria: Origin

+The voice of Daria, Tracy Grandstaff, originally got her start on MTV as a writer, and later was cast as a housemate on the unaired pilot of The Real World.
+Following that experience, Grandstaff got to know the head of development at the network and from there, got a job as a staff writer for Beavis and Butt-Head.

+"The beauty of MTV back in the day was that it had no money.
+Everything was done really cheap.
+I was one of a few writers, and the only female writer, on staff," Grandstaff explained.

+"...So I was the default choice [for Daria].
+Janeane Garofalo from The Ben Stiller Show [was a Daria influence] for sure, as well as my own personal inner dialogue from junior high and high school in Kalamazoo, Michigan—and Sara Gilbert from Roseanne, probably more than anyone."

 The first episode of Daria aired on March 3, 1997, roughly nine months before Beavis and Butt-Head ended its original run.
-Titled "Esteemsters", the episode established Daria and her family's move from fictional Highland, the setting of Beavis and Butt-Head, to the new series' equally fictional locale of Lawndale.
-As well as introducing Daria's parents and younger sister as principal supporting characters, the first episode also introduced Jane Lane, Daria's best friend and confidante.
+Titled "Esteemsters", the episode where established 16-year-old Texan Daria and her family's move from fictional Highland, the setting of Beavis and Butt-Head, to the new series' equally fictional locale of Lawndale.
+As well as introducing Daria's parents and younger sister, Quinn, as primary supporting characters, the first episode also introduced Jane Lane, Daria's best friend and confidante.
 Other than a brief mention of Highland, Daria did not contain any references to Beavis and Butt-Head.

-The series ran for five seasons, with 13 episodes each, as well as two TV movies and two TV specials.
+The series ran for five seasons, with 13 episodes each in five years, as well as two TV movies and two TV specials.
 The first movie, Is It Fall Yet?, aired on August 27, 2000, and took place between seasons four and five.
 MTV planned an abbreviated six-episode sixth season, but, at Eichler's request, this project was cut down to a second movie, Is It College Yet?, which served as the series finale on January 21, 2002.